m-kirstetter/vagrant-files/README.md

 vagrant-files
 =============

 My Vagrant setup (on an Ubuntu 13.10 host)
+Vagrant is an awesome tool for webdevelopers that allows to create ready-made virtual machines, I use it to keep my laptop clean of any webdevelopment setup.
+It's good as well for teams to work on exact same setup and if each projects needs different setup.
+Update install.sh to change initial setup.
+URL to access project on host : http://app.dev (1 VM at a time).
+This setup has been made for Ubuntu host and Debian guest.
+For other hosts, use distro package manager to install virtualbox and git.
-It's a dev vagrant VM box with:
+It's a webdev vagrant VM box with:
 * Debian 7.4
 * PHP 5.4.4
 * MySQL 5.5.35